dallas1a/readme-generator/README.md

-# Readme
+# Readme-Generator

 ## Description
-creates a professional readme
+An application that utilizes node and the inquirer package to create a professional readme

 ## Table of Contents
 * [Installation](#installation)